Long Island

-With a population of 8,063,232 residents as of the 2020 U.S. census, Long Island constitutes 40% of the state's population.
+With a population of 8,063,232 residents as of the 2020 U.S. census, and origins deriving from around the globe, Long Island constitutes 40% of New York State's population.
 Long Island is the most populous island in any U.S. state or territory, the third-most populous island in the Americas after Hispaniola and Cuba, and the 18th-most populous island in the world ahead of Ireland, Jamaica, and Hokkaidō.
 Its population density is 5859.5 PD/sqmi.
 Long Island is culturally and ethnically diverse, featuring some of the wealthiest and most expensive neighborhoods in the world near the shorelines, as well as a variety of working-class areas in all four counties.
+Housing costs and a lack of new housing supply to meet the exceptional demand have become a pressing concern throughout Long Island.

-As of 2022, Kings, Queens, Nassau, and Suffolk counties collectively had a gross domestic product of approximately $600 billion.
-Median household income on the island significantly exceeds $100,000, and the median home price is approximately $600,000, with Nassau County approximating $700,000.
+As of 2024, Kings, Queens, Nassau, and Suffolk counties collectively had a gross domestic product of approximately US$600 billion.
+Median household income on the island significantly exceeds $100,000, and the median home price is approximately $800,000, with Brooklyn and Nassau County approximating $900,000.
 Among residents over the age of 25, 42.6% hold a college degree or higher educational degree.
 Unemployment on Long Island stays consistently below 4%.
 Biotechnology companies, engineering, and scientific research play a significant role in Long Island's economy, including research facilities at Brookhaven National Laboratory, Cold Spring Harbor Laboratory, Stony Brook University, New York Institute of Technology, Plum Island Animal Disease Center, the New York University Tandon School of Engineering, the Zucker School of Medicine, and the Feinstein Institutes for Medical Research.